Tilting and Refined Donaldson-Thomas Invariants: Mutation method

 \section{Mutation method}

-In this section $\mathcal{A}\subset\mathcal{D}$ is the heart of a bounded t-structure of $\mathcal{D}$ such that we can tilt indefinitely, i.e. $\mathcal{A}$ is of finite length with finitely many simple objects and every heart obtained from $\mathcal{A}$ by a sequence of simple tilts is again of finite length with finitely many simple objects.
+In this section $\mathcal{A}\subset\mathcal{D}$ is the heart of a bounded t-structure of $\mathcal{D}$ such that we can tilt indefinitely, i.e. $\mathcal{A}$ is of finite length with finitely many simple objects and every heart obtained from $\mathcal{A}$ by a sequence of simple tilts is again of finite length.
 We will show that a discrete central charge induces a sequence of tilts from the heart $\mathcal{A}$ to the heart $\mathcal{A}[-1]$.

 \begin{defn} We call a central charge $Z:K(\mathcal{A})\rightarrow\mathbb{C}$ \textit{discrete} if two stable objects of $\mathcal{A}$ have the same phase precisely if they are isomorphic. \end{defn}